Facundo Almada

-Facundo Ezequiel Almada (born 10 July 1998) is an Argentine professional footballer who plays as a centre-back for Rosario Central.
+Facundo Ezequiel Almada (born 10 July 1998) is an Argentine professional footballer who plays as a centre-back for Liga MX club Mazatlán on loan from Rosario Central.

 Career

 Almada began his senior career with Rosario Central.
 Edgardo Bauza picked Almada on the substitutes bench for a Primera División fixture with Vélez Sarsfield on 3 December 2018, though didn't select the defender to come on in a 2–0 loss.
 Bauza soon left the club, with Paulo Ferrari replacing him at the helm and subsequently awarding Almada his professional debut from the start against Belgrano in March 2019.